cropsinsilico/yggdrasil/docs/source/yaml.rst

 Key       Description
 ======    ======================================================================
 name      The name of the channel that will be provided by the model to the
-          |cis_interface| API.
+          |yggdrasil| API.
 This can be any text, but should be unique.
 driver    The name of the input/output driver class that should be used.
           A list of available input/output drivers can be found :ref:`here <io_drivers_rst>`.